johannest/loadtestdriver/README.md

 WebDriver for recording a Gatling load test, from an existing TestBench test.
 Probably the easiest way to quickly record a scalability/load test for a Vaadin web application

+Note!
+Latest development and fixes are currently done only for V24 and V23 branches (see the links to branches below).
+Feel free report an issue if you need fixes to older versions (v8 -- v14).

 Workflow
 ========